shreyashtm/Titanic-Survival-Prediction/README.md

 Results:
 The performance of the model is evaluated based on Accuracy Score and Cross-Validation Score.
 Detailed results can be found in the results/ directory.

+Kaggle asks for a submission.csv which is a csv file for all the predictions on the test.csv data, the submission.csv file can be found in the results folder.

 Contributing:
 Contributions are welcome!
 Please fork the repository and submit a pull request for any improvements.